 Medical Insurance for International Students at Boston University

-In accordance with Massachusetts law, international students are automatically enrolled in the Boston University Student Medical Insurance Plan.
+To ensure compliance with Massachusetts law, international students are automatically enrolled in the Boston University Student Medical Insurance Plan.
 Students may opt-out of that plan only under very limited conditions.
 For more information, please visit the Student Accounting Services website on comparable coverage.

 Emergency Travel and Evacuation Assistance